About Me & My Approach

 Working With Organisations

-I understand the pressure of leadership because I’ve lived it.
+I understand the pressure of leadership because I’ve lived it for 20 years.

 Leaders are trying to balance performance, people and culture all at once, often without enough support or training around neurodiversity.